Keck Medicine, Methodist Hospital Move Toward Affiliation

-First published in the Nov.
-27 print issue of the Glendale News Press.
+First published in the Dec.
+9 print issue of the Outlook Valley Sun.

 Methodist Hospital of Southern California and Keck Medicine of USC have submitted a notice of their proposed affiliation to the Office of the Attorney General of California for regulatory review and approval.